simeoncarstens/pandemic-sim/README.md

 ### Persons
 - number of persons
-- time it takes for people to become healthy again after infection
 - minimal distance people maintain to each other
 - initial infection status

+### Disease model
+- time it takes for people to become healthy again after infection
+- probability of a person to die in a certain simulation time step, given they are infected

 ### Disease transmission model
 - base probability for infection depending on distance between persons
 - probability to catch the disease
 - probability to expose others

-### Disease
-- time it takes to heal once a person is infected
-- probability of a person to die in a certain simulation time step, given they are infected

 ### Numerical / physical parameters
 - integration time step